 Kentucky to tax more services starting July 1

-As of this writing, a handful of services are subject to sales tax in Kentucky, including communication services, the furnishing of sewer services, and the transmission and distribution of natural gas.
-Many more will be taxable starting July 1, 2018.
+A handful of services were subject to sales tax in Kentucky prior to July 1, 2018, including communication services, the furnishing of sewer services, and the transmission and distribution of natural gas.
+Many more became taxable starting July 1, 2018.

 When a Blue Ribbon Commission recommended broadening sales tax to select services back in 2012, then Governor Steve Beshear lauded the idea.
 At the time, he thanked the commission for working to “make our tax code fairer, simpler and more responsive to the needs of a 21st century economy.”
 Yet despite several attempts, he was unable to institute many of the changes proposed during his tenure, including expanding the sales tax base.